alecmuffett/eotk/000-setup-raspbian.md

 two options for you:

 - spend hours on your own, messing with `backports` and repos, or:
-- run the obviously-named scripts in opt.d to compile from source:
+- run the obviously-named scripts in opt.d to compile from source.

-  - `build-nginx-on-debian.sh`
+...which will do all the work for you, no options/arguments required, although the actual compilation may take a long time.
+It's your choice.

-  - `build-tor-on-debian.sh`
+If you choose the latter option, do this:

-  - ...which will do all the work for you, no options/arguments required, although the actual compilation may take a long time.
+- `./opt.d/build-nginx-on-debian.sh`

-It's your choice...
+- `./opt.d/build-tor-on-debian.sh`